codefred77/pacmenfactory/README.md

 ## How to run
 Load the index.html page into your browser and click the [Add PacMan] button multiple times for multiple Pacmen.
-Then click [Start Game]
+Then click [Start Animation]

 ## Future improvements
 Change Pacmen colors?